trangdata/tpot-fss-ms/manuscript.md

 ## Abstract {.page_break_before}

-Automated machine learning (AutoML) systems are helpful data science assistants designed to scan the data for novel features, select an appropriate supervised learning model and optimize its parameters.
+Automated machine learning (AutoML) systems are helpful data science assistants designed to scan data for novel features, select appropriate supervised learning models and optimize their parameters.
 For this purpose, Tree-based Pipeline Optimization Tool (TPOT) was developed using strongly typed genetic programming to recommend an optimized analysis pipeline for the data scientist's prediction problem.
 However, TPOT may reach computational resource limits when working on big data such as whole-genome expression data.
 We introduce two new features implemented in TPOT that helps increase the system’s scalability: Dataset selector and Template.